atiabbz/HKU-COMP3278-Project/README.md

 4. Install all the required packages: ```python -m pip install -r requirements.txt```
 5. cd into server project: ```cd crudproject```
 6. Start the server: ```python manage.py runserver```

+## Facial Recognition Training

+1. While the server is running go to <http://127.0.0.1:8000/train> on a browser.
+2. The face capture script should start running.
+3. Wait until training is complete.
+4. The browser should be redirected to the login page now.

 ## Project Description